corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-error-codes.md

 The set of error codes listed on this page is not exhaustive.
 {{< /note >}}

-Table contents:
+The [CENM error codes table](#cenm-error-codes-table) contains the following columns:

- - **Error code**: the error code as reported by the Corda node.
+ - **Error code**: The error code as reported by the Corda node.
- - **Description**: a description of what has gone wrong.
+ - **Description**: A description of what has gone wrong.
- - **Actions to fix**: what actions to take in order to address the problem (only available for the main CENM error codes in the first table below).
+ - **Actions to fix**: Which actions to take in order to address the problem (only available for the main CENM error codes in the first table below).

 To make use of this table, search the console or node logs for lines indicating an error has occurred.
 Errors that have corresponding codes will contain a message with the error code and a link pointing to this page.